Neokarm/neokarm-examples/Terraform/ec2-simple/README.md

 Before you can use this Terraform example, you need to:

-  * First, do some setup tasks within Symphony.
+  * First, do some setup tasks as describe bellow within Symphony.

   * Then, edit the sample `terraform.tfvars` file to specify your environment-specific values for various variables.